stakater/kubestackplus-docs/content/for-administrators/how-to-guides/certificate-management/tls-certs.md

 - **`.spec.template`**: References the `Template` resource.
 - **`.spec.selector`**: Specifies namespaces to deploy resources based on label expressions.
     - In this example, resources are deployed to tenant with the label `stakater.com/tenant` having values `tenant1` or `tenant2`.
+Ensure this list includes the names of all tenants where the `Issuer` needs to be available.
+Whenever you add a new tenant requiring an `Issuer`, update this field to include its name.

 Commit, push, and merge these changes to the `main` branch.
 ArgoCD will deploy the resources to the specified namespaces within a few minutes.